Brand Reputation Management is “Why” every brand needs a marketing crisis plan.

 Companies can be oblivious one day then playing the “what just happened” hot potato corporate boardroom game (a la Chipotle) the next day.
 In the past, a nicely worded PR piece about how the company is looking into the issue or a talking head on NBC Nightly News would have been enough.
 Today’s marketing companies and PR departments have minutes not hours or days or weeks to get out in front of potentially damaging and profit losing situations.

 So what’s a brand to do when a celeb goes rogue?
 The answer lately seems to be – fire them and try to put as much distance between the celeb and brand as quickly as possible.
-I have to assume that companies engaging with celebs and spokespeople have clauses outlining behavior which will terminate a contract.
+I have to assume that companies engaging with celebs and spokespeople have clauses outlining behavior that will terminate a contract.
 And even with these agreements brands are getting burned.
-Within a day or two Kathy Griffin was let go from her CNN New Years Eve hosting gig and Squatty Potty pulled its spokeswoman contract.
+Within a day or two, Kathy Griffin was let go from her CNN New Year’s Eve hosting gig and Squatty Potty pulled its spokeswoman contract.

 The problem with this reputation management strategy is it has a short shelf life.
 I predict the internet will be a buzz in the days around New Year’s Eve about Kathy Griffin and CNN.
 The internet – a gift that keeps on remembering.
 Thank you, Al Gore.
 The only saving grace for CNN and Squatty Potty was Kathy Griffin’s stunt was quickly overshadowed by Bill Maher’s inexcusable attempt at humor on HBO’s Real Time later that week.
 The internet turned its scorn on Bill and let Katy off the hook quicker than it usually does.